mem-/luks-scripts/README.md

 - coreutils (shred) or wipe (to remove files with password after print out)
 - xclip (to copy mount path to clipboard)

+On WSL systems, lukscreate.sh also needs 'iconv' command (Debian package: libc-bin) to handle text output from PowerShell commands. luks-functions also may use 'usbip' (/usr/sbin/usbip) command, etc (Recommended Debian packages: hwdata, usbip, usbutils).

 ## Manual installation
 The path `/usr/share/bash-completion/completions/` may be different for other distros than Debian.